spoo-bar/cosmy-wasmy/README.md

 If you see an account balance as `NaN`, it probably means your RPC endpoint is not reachable.
 Ensure the endpoint is reachable and run `cosmy-wasmy.refreshAccount` to fetch the account balances.

+#### Beaker Intergration

+If your settigns have been configured such that `beaker.autosync` is enabled, all the accounts and chain configurations from the `Beaker.toml` will be imported into the extension.

+Alternatively, you can also right-click on a `Beaker.toml` file to manually sync the accounts and chain configs.

+> **Note**
+> Ensure the Beaker.toml is present in the root of your repository for auto-sync.

 ### Contract